Feeling Tired Despite Getting Enough Hours of Sleep? This Could be the Culprit

 How Light at Night Affects Your Body

-Research led by neuroscientist Dr. Randy J. Nelson of West Virginia University reveals that artificial light at night goes beyond simply affecting your sleep.
+Research led by neuroscientist Dr. Randy J. Nelson of West Virginia University reveals that artificial light at night goes beyond simply affecting your sleep, it hurst sleep quality.

 First, it can interfere with the immune system, making it either weaker or causing too much inflammation.
-The research also shows that disturbing our natural sleep-wake cycle (circadian rhythm) can lead to problems with metabolism, which may help explain rising obesity rates.
+Additionally the research shows that disturbing our natural sleep-wake cycle (circadian rhythm) can lead to problems with metabolism, which may help explain rising obesity rates.

-An intriguing aspect of circadian research emphasizes timing as a crucial factor in science and medicine.
-According to Dr. Nelson, "The answer to an experimental question may depend in part on the time of day when the question is asked."
+"The answer to an experimental question may depend in part on the time-of-day when the question is asked," Dr. Nelson notes.

 Recognizing time of day as an important biological variable could lead to more consistent and accurate scientific results, helping us better understand and treat diseases associated with disrupted biological rhythms.